Q: Where is your cattle raised?

-A: All of our Angus Cattle and Heritage Pigs are raised on our property on 2700 acres of rolling coastal hills on the Northern California Bay Area Coast in San Gregorio.
+A: Our Angus Cattle and Heritage Pigs are raised on our 2700-acre property of beautiful rolling hills on the Northern California Bay Area Coast in San Gregorio.

 Q: What do you feed your animals?

 A: We use holistic grazing practices for our Angus Cattle.
 This means that we rotate our cattle every couple of days to make sure they have fresh grass all year round.
 Our “finishing” cattle are split up into small groups and then placed onto small pastures.
 We allow them to continue to graze luscious grass while supplementing them with hydroponic sprouted barley “fodder”, home grown oats, and spent brewers grain from Barebottle Brewing Company and Magnolia Brewing Company in San Francisco, CA. This is a key component that sets Pomponio Ranch Meat apart from others and results in that unique and great tasting flavor that you enjoy!

 Q: Do you feed your cattle corn, soy, GMO’s, or hormones?